 Esma shook her head.
 “Repeat last statement.”

-“Freedom Two-Niner assigned to Lieutenant Commander Thomas Green, 21st Alliance Space Wing--”
+“Foxtrot Two-Niner assigned to Lieutenant Commander Thomas Green, 21st Alliance Space Wing--”

 “Stop,” Esma interrupted.
 “My brother is dead, Portal.
 Alliance Command notified me personally, right before the exile.”

 “Contradictory statements,” Portal chirped.
 “Disposition of Lieutenant Commander Thomas Green listed as ‘missing, presumed dead.’
-Last known whereabouts: Onboard Freedom-Two-Niner.
+Last known whereabouts: Onboard Foxtrot-Two-Niner.
 Contact lost.
 Craft never recovered.
 Enemy action precluded search and rescue.
 Official correspondence to former Ensign Esma Green conveyed these facts within acceptable ranges of accuracy.”

 “Look, Portal, I know the context, okay?”
 Esma pinched the bridge of her nose, trying to squeeze out the stim-induced headache.
 “We’re talking about the Battle of Kesper’s Deep, for God’s sake.
-I got the same ‘your family isn’t coming back, PS, we’re screwed’ message that every other colonist did.
+I got the same ‘your family isn’t coming back, also, we’re screwed’ message that every other colonist did.
 So I want to be clear on this: You’re telling me my brother’s body is onboard that fighter?”